twinfacer/twinfacer/README.md

-- 👋 Hi, I’m @twinfacer
+- 👋 Hi, I’m @twinfacer - multi purpose IT expert 🤖.
-- 👀 I’m interested in cyber security and all stuff related to IT.
+- 👀 I’m interested in cyber security, web applications and all other stuff related to IT.
 - 📫 How to reach me
   - you can try via email twinfacer@gmail.com